4.8 1700+ Google Reviews

 If you want insurance coverage on your home, which is generally required anyway, you are going to need to upgrade to modern wiring.

-Any defects with knob and tube can be repaired, and new wiring can be added for modern appliances, but the inability to insulate your house, or insure your house are pretty sound reasons to replace knob and tube.
+Keep in mind you can repair any problems and new wiring can be added for modern appliances, but the inability to insulate your house, or insure your house are pretty sound reasons to replace knob and tube.